Mook Manee Restaurant

 Why Not restaurant at Jungceylon shopping mall in Patong Beach is the kind of place you notice straight away, its bright colours, playful lights, and mix of floral and brick details make it stand out from the other restaurants in the area.

 The Local Landing Café is a cosy spot near the water at Chalong Pier in the south of Phuket, where good food meets a welcoming atmosphere.
-The cafe may be small, but they serve up big flavours, focusing on fresh, healthy ingredients and a relaxed setting where everyone feels at home.
+The cafe focuses on fresh, healthy ingredients and a relaxed setting.

 Kanta Phuket is a new restaurant serving Modern Peranakan Cuisine at The Memory at On On Hotel on Phang Nga Road, in the heart of Old Phuket Town, an area already known for its colourful Sino-Portuguese shophouses and lively street art.